xbouteiller/DetectEvent/README.md

 - RMSE change detection method is implemented on differentiated signal
 - Arg parser was added : It can be used in order to define manually some parameters before computation
 - Figures are atuomatically saved to output_fig folder

+- It is now possible to select only some ID from a file (2021/03/21)

 ### Example of uses
 Good results was obtained with the following configuration: